 Every person we assist is an individual with a unique history.
 We are blessed with the ability to compassionately help others and enjoy doing so in an atmosphere of respect and dignity.
 We can electronically file online your initial claim for Social Security disability (SSDI).
 Presently, the SSA requires initial claims for Supplemental Security Income (SSI) to be filed at your local SSA office.
 If your initial claim for SSDI and/or SSI is denied, we can electronically file your Appeal online.
 We ensure all appeals and medical records are submitted on time, so that cases are not denied or dismissed for avoidable reasons.
 In addition, we make sure your medical records are updated and seen by the judge prior to your hearing.

 Should you be waiting for a hearing, it is vitally important you obtain representation.
 As for the attorney fee, all attorneys are paid the same under SSA regulation.
 You may not pay an attorney up front to handle a Social Security disability claim.
-Congress stated attorneys may receive 25% of past due (retroactive) benefits, up to a maximum of $6,000.00, whichever is less.
-For your lawyer to obtain $6,000.00, you must be awarded at least $24,000.00 in retroactive benefits.
-If you are awarded more than $24,000.00 in retroactive benefits, the attorney may only receive $6,000.00.
+Congress stated an attorney who handles a claim for Social Security disability benefits, may receive 25% of past due (retroactive) benefits, up to a maximum of $7,200.00, whichever is less.
+For your lawyer to obtain $7,200.00, you must be awarded at least $28,800.00 in retroactive benefits.
+If you are awarded more than $28.800.00 in retroactive benefits, the attorney may only receive $7,200.00.
 If you are not awarded retroactive benefits, your attorney will not receive an attorney fee.
-If you are awarded $1,000.00, in retroactive benefits, your attorney will receive only a $250.00, attorney fee.
+If you are awarded, for example, $1,000.00, in retroactive benefits, your attorney will receive 25%, that is $250.00.